SuchithaMisra/CSE3150/Labs/Lab04/README.md

 To run Lab04, use the following commands:

--- For this lab I created make files, please use the following commands to compile the make file along with unit tests
+-- For this lab I created a make file, please use the following commands to compile the make file along with unit tests

 1. Compile main: